i-m-alive/Computer-vision-Practices-and-Projects/README.md

 1. Breaking a video into frames and saving to drive
 2. Image converter mini project
 3. Screen recording using CV
+4. Perform task on the image using mouse events

 Topics:
 1. Image loading and Processing
 2. Video write and read.ipynb